Adityarya11/StructuredFolder/README.md

 A simple, clean Streamlit app to visualize and share your project folder structure without the hassle.

+> This is a local tool that runs on your machine.
+It scans folders on YOUR computer, so you need to run it locally via streamlit run `app.py`.
+Isiliye website link nahi daala hu!

 ## Why I Built This

 I was **very much annoyed** of using and explaining the code structure of any folder and project of mine to others and specifically to AI for reasons 😉 ifykyk.